Studio Policies

 Make-up Lessons

 Technically, there are NO MAKEUP LESSONS and no refund for missed lessons.

 I will schedule make-up lessons, if I personally must cancel for any reason.

-At my discretion, however, if I can fit you into an open slot on another day, make-up lessons may be given for extreme weather, illness, emergency, or death of a relative.
+At my discretion, however, if I can fit you into an open slot on another day, make-up lessons may be given.

 Payment Information